 Kiwifruit is sweet as well as tart to taste and has an innate coolness.
 It has juicy pulp which is attractively green in color and is studded with soft black edible seeds.

 Lemon is a citrus fruit with a thick rind and soft, edible interior.
 It can be consumed in many ways, fresh or processed, but mostly in the form of lemonade, lemon water, or like any ordinary fruit.
 Peel is edible, too, and is often used for adding flavor to cookies, cakes and other food.

 Lemon is a good source of some vitamins, minerals, antioxidants and other beneficial compounds and its consumption can lead to better health.

-Pomegranate, pomegranate juice, pomegranate extracts and other pomegranate products are continuously tested in various clinical trials to prove or disprove their beneficial properties.
+Pomegranate, pomegranate juice, pomegranate extracts, and other pomegranate products are continuously tested in various clinical trials to prove or disprove their beneficial properties.

 Though the studies are in their early stages, scientists have definitely found out that phytonutrients in raspberries increase our cellular metabolism, one of the most important among them being rheosmin which is also known as raspberry ketone.

-They are low calorie food with low glycemic index and hence low glycemic load and can be consumed fresh or processed.
+They are low-calorie food with low glycemic index and hence low glycemic load and can be consumed fresh or processed.